|CNY Hiking HOME PAGE||Round Lake Wilderness||NW Adirondacks|

 Large groups are not allowed to camp in this area.

 When traveling to any backcountry area you should be properly prepared and equipped.
 You should be aware of special safety considerations and the rules for the proper use of New York State Public Lands.

 Within the Whitney Area the relatively unvarying terrain and the complex system of roads on the property make it essential that visitors plan carefully and make use of a compass and good maps when traveling.
 Also be aware of the winds and waves on Little Tupper Lake.

 The prevailing winds and shallowness of Little Tupper Lake often results in large waves.
 Winds do not have to be exceptionally strong to create whitecaps on Little Tupper Lake.
 During periods of rough weather, canoeists are advised to keep near shore.
 Woods roads on both sides of the lake provide emergency exit routes if necessary.
 Be prepared.

 Hiking Trails and Trailheads

 Burn Road Trailhead - This trailhead is on Sabattis Road, 1.4 miles west of the headquarters entrance road, and provides access to points along the north shore of Little Tupper Lake and branches off to several interior waters, the largest being the 281 acre Rock Pond.
 A 13.5-mile foot trail system utilizes the existing logging roads.
+There is a large parking area.
+The GPS coordinates are N44 03.226 W74 36.906 for the parking area.
 Look below for more information.